 Employee Training and Development

 If you manage a support team such as a Help Desk or call center, you know that your customers expect correct answers quickly.
 They also demand a level of customer service, which meets or exceeds their expectations.
-Of course good employee training and development programs don’t just happen.
+Of course, good employee training and development programs don’t just happen.
 Below are some examples of training and development programs on how to improve help desk support.

 Examples of Training and Development programs

 - Curriculum – The curriculum includes teaching aids, handbooks, visual aids, webinars, and computer tutorials.

 - New Hire Onboarding – Proper onboarding will affect their initial engagement, integration, and set a positive expectation with their new positions.